These Big Brother Contestants Are Oblivious To The Coronavirus Pandemic

 Advertisement

-The broadcasters initially agreed on Saturday not to tell the contestants but now they have decided to inform them in a special live broadcast on Tuesday night, according to German newspaper Süddetsche Zeitung.
+The broadcasters initially agreed on Saturday not to tell the contestants but now they have decided to inform them in a special live broadcast on Tuesday night, according to German broadcaster SAT 1.

 Spickzettel.#BigBrother2020— Landgans🧼 (@Landgans) February 14, 2020